ggtylerr/Baba-Is-Program-interpreter-/README.md

 ## ABOUT INTERPRETER
 This is a basic interpreter made in Python.
-It's currently still in development, and only supports printing, comments, and variables.
+It's currently still in development, and only supports printing, comments, inputs and variables.

 To load a program, replace 'code.baba' with your own program, then run main.py